Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Proofs

 for $z\in \{0_a,1_a,0_b,1_b\}$, $k \in \{1,...,K\}$. \end{enumerate}

 \end{enumerate}

-For asymptotic linearity of $\hat{\psi}_{ee}$, we need to assume conditions 1, 2 and 3(a) hold, for asymptotic linearity of $\hat{\psi}_{os}$, we need to assume conditions 1, 2 and 3(b) hold. \begin{proof} For probability measures $P$ and $\overline{P}$, define
+For asymptotic linearity of $\hat{\psi}_{ee}$, we need to assume conditions 1, 2 and 3(a) hold, for asymptotic linearity of $\hat{\psi}_{os}$, we need to assume conditions 1, 2 and 3(b) hold. \begin{proof} We firstly prove the results for $\hat{\psi}_{os}$.
+For probability measures $P$ and $\overline{P}$, define

 We will use the notations with overbar to denote functionals defined by $\overline{P}$, and use the notations without overbar to denote functionals defined by ${P}$.
 The simplied notations are listed below: